rmanalan/oakland-pump-track/content/volunteer.md

 We occasionally ask our community for help.
 If you'd like to be notified of volunteer opportunities, please join our volunteers mailing list:

 <p class="text-center">
-<a class="font-sans hover:bg-red-800 font-bold text-xl uppercase no-underline bg-red-700 text-white rounded-full py-2 px-4" href="https://groups.google.com/forum/#!forum/oakland-pump-track-volunteers/join" target="_blank" style="color:#fff;text-decoration:none">Join the Oakland Volunteers Mailing List</a>
+<a class="font-sans hover:bg-red-800 font-bold text-xl uppercase no-underline bg-red-700 text-white rounded-full py-2 px-4" href="https://groups.google.com/forum/#!forum/oakland-pump-track-volunteers/join" target="_blank" style="color:#fff;text-decoration:none">Join our Volunteer Mailing List</a>
 </p>

 If you're part of an organization such as a NICA team, please [contact us](mailto:rich.manalang@gmail.com?subject=We'd+like+to+volunteer+with+the+pump+track!) to organize a volunteer workday for your team.